laataiasu/laataiasu.github.io/content/post/2022-04-08-omegle-chat/index.md

 ---
 date: "2022-04-08T00:00:00Z"
 tags: ["story"]
-title: Omegle Chat in Ramadhan
+title: Omegle Chat in [[Ramadhan]]
 ---

 ```
 Cant sleep after sahur and wtf this satan is doing.
-They said satan is not shown up during Ramadhan.
+They said satan is not shown up during [[Ramadhan]].
 But I thought it is proven that I am the satan, after all this time.
 On the internet you can be anything you want.
 I should've just read quran and pray, but dunno this morning I just mad about OmeTV.